nico/clangtut/tut.markdown

 `tut01_pp.cpp` is quite short (take your time and take a look at that two files).

+So, all that is left is to compile `tut01_pp.cpp` and you're done with part 1!
+This is how you do it:

+    g++ -I/Users/$USER/src/llvm/tools/clang/include \
+      `/Users/$USER/src/llvm/Debug/bin/llvm-config --cxxflags` \
+      -fno-rtti -c tut01_pp.cpp
+    g++ `/Users/$USER/src/llvm/Debug/bin/llvm-config --ldflags` \
+      -lLLVMSupport -lLLVMSystem -lLLVMBitReader -lLLVMBitWriter \
+      -lclangBasic -lclangLex -lclangDriver \
+      -o tut01 tut01_pp.o

-Need to compile with `-fno-rtti`, because clang is compiled that way, too.
-Else,
+You need to compile with `-fno-rtti`, because clang is compiled that way, too.
+Else, the linker will complain with this when linking:

       Undefined symbols:
         "typeinfo for clang::DiagnosticClient", referenced from:
             typeinfo for DummyDiagnosticClientin tut01_pp.o
       ld: symbol(s) not found

-when linking.

-See `tut01_pp.cpp`
+Also note that you need to link quite a lot of libraries.
+Both clang and LLVM have fine-grained libraries, so that you can link in just what you need.

+So, that's it for part 1!
+Now you can run your first shiny, clang-powered
+program:

+    ./tut01

+Sure enough, It doesn't do anything yet.
+Let's tackle this next.

 Tutorial 02: Processing a file
 ---